In cell phone cases, U.S. top court to take up digital privacy

 The cell phone cases arrive at the court two years after the court unanimously held that police need a warrant before they can put GPS tracking devices on vehicles.

-That ruling was a signal that the court is concerned about how technology affects privacy rights, according to defence lawyer Gerry Morris, a member of the National Association of Criminal Defense Lawyers.
+That ruling was a signal that the court is concerned about how technology affects privacy rights, according to defense lawyer Gerry Morris, a member of the National Association of Criminal Defense Lawyers.

 "You are starting to see much more awareness on the part of the court to the dangers to liberty that technology can pose," he said in an interview.